Need to talk? Call 1800 882 436.

 What is mumps?

-The best way to reduce your child’s chance of getting mumps is through on-time vaccination since outbreaks still occur in Australia.
+The best way to reduce your child's chance of getting mumps is through vaccination.

 What are the symptoms of mumps?

-The most recognisable sign of mumps is swollen glands on one or both sides of the face — especially the parotid gland which is in front of the ears.
+The most recognisable sign of mumps is swollen salivary glands on one or both sides of the face.
+This is usually the parotid gland, which is in front of the ears.

-Although 1 in every 3 people who are infected with the mumps virus don’t feel sick at all, your child may experience some of the following symptoms:
+Although 1 in every 3 people who are infected with the mumps virus don't feel sick at all, your child may have some of the following symptoms:

 • fever